 Many Baptists practice total abstinence from alcohol and drugs and view using these substances as sinful.
 Consequently, addiction to them represents a moral failing.
 However, other Baptists believe that addiction is a disease.
 Although Baptists sometimes understand addiction differently, most Baptists agree that achieving freedom from substance abuse requires God’s help.
 In the words of Pastor John Piper, a world-famous Baptist minister, “the more we return to Him, the more we fully become whole and rational and free and joyful.
 But the more we return to substances, the more we become broken, irrational, enslaved, and miserable.”

-Baptist Churches Take a Stand Against Addiction
+Baptist Churches Take A Stand Against Addiction

-In response to the opioid epidemic, a major addiction crisis, the Southern Baptist Convention declared in a resolution that “all people, including those battling addiction, are made in the image of God (Genesis 1:27) and maintain an ongoing dignity,” and that “Christians are commanded to love their neighbors (Matthew 22:39), which includes those in our communities suffering from the harmful effects of opioid addiction.”
-For this reason, the Convention “encourage[s] churches to provide gospel ministry to those in their communities affected by opioid abuse.”
+In response to the Opioid epidemic, a major addiction crisis, the Southern Baptist Convention declared in a resolution that “all people, including those battling addiction, are made in the image of God (Genesis 1:27) and maintain an ongoing dignity,” and that “Christians are commanded to love their neighbors (Matthew 22:39), which includes those in our communities suffering from the harmful effects of Opioid addiction.”
+For this reason, the Convention “encourage[s] churches to provide gospel ministry to those in their communities affected by [Opioid] abuse.”

 As a result, Baptist churches around the world host faith-based support groups for people in recovery.
 These support groups involve prayer, Bible study, and Christian discipleship.
 For example, Steve Curington founded Reformers Unanimous at his Baptist church in 1996.
-Steve himself had recently almost lost his life to alcoholism and cocaine addiction.
+Steve himself almost lost his life to alcoholism and Cocaine addiction.
 Today, there are over 2,000 Reformers Unanimous chapters in Baptist churches in dozens of countries.
 The program also has its own residential treatment center in Rockford, Illinois.

 How Faith-Based Drug Rehab Helps Baptists